How to File a Glass Damage Claim Without Increasing Your Rate

 Statistically, the National Windshield Repair Division (NWRD) notes that nearly 30% of all comprehensive insurance claims are glass-related.
 Despite this high volume, the average cost of a repair ($60–$120) is so much lower than the cost of acquiring a new customer ($400–$600 in marketing) that insurers like State Farm or Progressive often waive deductibles for repairs to incentivize you not to wait for a full replacement.

-Common Pitfalls in Glass Claims Management
+Glass Claims Management

 The biggest mistake policyholders make is waiting too long.
 A 10mm chip can turn into a 30cm crack overnight due to temperature fluctuations.
 Once the damage exceeds the size of a dollar bill, repair is no longer an option, and you are forced into a replacement scenario which carries a higher risk of appearing on your "claim frequency" report.